 - Fecal incontinence (during sleep)

 - Rectal prolapse (the rectum pushes out of the anus)

 A stool ova and parasites exam reveals the presence of whipworm eggs.

 Mebendazole taken by mouth for 3 days is commonly prescribed when the infection causes symptoms.
 A different anti-worm medicine may also be prescribed.

 When to Contact a Health Professional

 Seek medical attention if you or your child develop bloody diarrhea.
-In addition to whipworm, there are many other infections and illnesses that can cause similar symptoms.
+In addition to whipworm, many other infections and illnesses can cause similar symptoms.